jonathan-foucher/spring-boot-redis-lock-example/README.md

 ```

 ### Application
-Once Redis and the postgres database are launched, you can start the Spring Boot project and try it out.
+Once Valkey and the postgres database are launched, you can start the Spring Boot project and try it out.

 Get all jobs
 ```